DockYard/ember-router-scroll/README.md

   scrollElement: '#mainScrollElement'
 };

+If your viewport is not a scrollable area, you can still scroll to an elemenet on the page.

+ENV['routerScroll'] = {
+  targetElement: '#mainTargetElement'
+};

 Moreover, if your route breaks up render into multiple phases, you may need to delay scrollTop functionality until after the First Meaningful Paint using `delayScrollTop: true` in your config.  `delayScrollTop` defaults to `false`.

 ```javascript